ydahal1/ydahal1/ReadMe.md

-Why do we tell actors to “break a leg?”
-Because every play has a cast.
+What does a pirate pay for his corn?
+A buccaneer!

 [
-Sun Apr 26 00:51:52 UTC 2026
+Mon Apr 27 00:51:41 UTC 2026
  ]